 Taking inspiration from the fabled Tibetan tiger rug, as well as the splendour of tigers in the wild, we invited each artist to create a unique art rug design, which were then fabricated by rug specialists Christopher Farr and their team of master craftsmen in India using traditional techniques.
 Each rug is handmade, sold to an edition of 10 and available to buy online.

-The project launched at Sotheby's, London as a selling exhibition in January 2019 and is planned to tour internationally up until 2022.
+The project launched at Sotheby's, London as a selling exhibition in January 2019 and went on to be exhibited in the Academicians' Room at the Royal Academy of Arts, London from 2019-2020.

 Francesco Clemente Reena Saini Kallat